Consensys/doc.web3signer/docs/HowTo/Store-Keys/Use-Azure.md

 ## Storing the private key in Azure Key Vault

-Create a BLS12-381 key in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) and register Eth2Signer as an application for the key.
+Create a signing key in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) and register Eth2Signer as an application for the key.

 Take note of the following to specify when [configuring the signing key configuration file]: